200-Hour Integral Yoga Teacher Training

 The Integral Yoga® system of Hatha Yoga is utilized, along with other lifestyle changes, by Dr. Dean Ornish in his book Dr. Dean Ornish’s Program for Reversing Heart Disease.

 Graduates receive a diploma certifying them to teach Integral Yoga Level I classes either at the Institute or elsewhere.
 Certification is not automatic, however: all trainees must qualify through a series of thorough tests.
 Graduates receive well beyond the basic 200 hours needed for being a registered Yoga teacher of the Yoga Alliance.

 Applicants need not be adepts of Hatha Yoga.
-Applicants should, however, have at least six months’ experience with practicing Hatha Yoga and experience with the Integral Yoga Level I class.
+Applicants should, however, have at least six months’ experience with practicing Hatha Yoga and have taken at least three Integral Yoga Level I classes.
 The course is demanding.
 Much material is covered, requiring serious application, home study, and, most important, regular attendance.

 How to Apply